Durrani Campaign to Khorasan (1754–1755)

-The second Durrani Campaign to Khorasan took place between 1754—1755.
+The second Durrani Campaign to Khorasan took place between 1754–1755.
 Ahmad Shah Durrani launched the campaign to avenge his defeat in the first campaign of Khorasan against the rulers of Nishapur, intending to advance on Mashhad and then Nishapur to bring the cities to submission.

 The campaign began in the summer of 1754, with Afghan forces defeating the governor of Tabas's army and raiding the countryside while forcing cities into submission.
 The Afghan army then advanced on Mashhad.
 After a protracted siege, the city fell and the Afsharids were brought under Afghan suzerainty.
 Afghan forces then began advancing on Nishapur, besieging and finally conquering the city, ending the campaign.

 Background

 In 1750–1751, Ahmad Shah's first campaign to Khorasan had little success and many losses.
 As a result, Ahmad Shah began preparing for a second campaign beginning in 1754.
 During this time, Nishapur was besieged by Alam Khan, a former Afsharid viceroy.
 Upon hearing that Ahmad Shah began his campaign to Khorasan, Alam Khan's army completely dispersed, while the Camesgazak Kurds completely defected to Ahmad Shah and his army.
+They captured Alam Khan who had fled to Sabzevar, and beheaded him under Ahmad Shah's backing.